petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Add Horizontal Pod Autoscaling (HPA)

-### The Whole HPA Journey

 1. Horizontal Pod Autoscaler relies on metrics provided by the `Metrics Server`.<br>Make sure Metrics Server is installed and running in your cluster:

 ```
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
 ```

-2. Update `deployment.yaml` file to include `resource requests and limits for CPU`.
-This is necessary for HPA to work with CPU metrics.:
+2. Update existing `deployment.yaml` file created in the [Setup section](#setup) to include `resource requests and limits for CPU`.
+<br>This is necessary for HPA to work with CPU metrics.:

 ```
 apiVersion: apps/v1